AnnyKoval/weather-final-react/README.md

 # Weather React application, created using API by www.openweathermap.com

-This project is an interactive dictionary app created using React.
-It provides you with real-life data, since it has an integrated API, provided by dictionaryapi.dev.
-It enables you to access information such as meanings of words, synonyms, and pictures.
+This project is an interactive weather app created using React with its libraries.
+It not only provides you with real-life data, since it has an integrated API and allows you to access information such as humidity, wind speed, precipitation and a five day forecast, it is also has an interactive icons from built-in libraries.
+All of this information is provided for every city searched.

 # Getting Started with Create React App